 - Heat recovery systems: Capturing and redistributing heat cuts energy costs and emissions.
 Some operations, like VegPro International, have already implemented AI-driven thermal battery systems for climate management.

-- Sustainable materials: Manufacturing greenhouses using locally sourced materials (within 100km) significantly reduces carbon footprints.
+- Sustainable materials: Manufacturing greenhouses using locally sourced materials (within 100 km) significantly reduces carbon footprints.

 - Water recirculation: Closed-loop irrigation and drip systems reduce water waste while ensuring crops receive precisely what they need.